Need to talk? Call 1800 882 436.

 • returning to birth weight by about 2 weeks old

-• gaining an average of 150g or more every week for their first 3 months
+• gaining an average of 150 to 200 grams (g) or more every week for their first 3 months

 Baby with low weight

-You may consider mixed feeding if you’re worried that your baby has lost or is not gaining enough weight.
-All babies grow differently, and their weight may change at different times.
+You may consider mixed feeding if you're worried that your baby has lost or is not gaining enough weight.
+All babies grow differently, and their weight may change at different times, especially during their first 2 weeks of life.

 Depending on the situation, a health professional might suggest introducing extra feeds for your baby.
 You might choose to give your baby expressed breast milk for these feeds, or you may begin mixed feeding with formula.